kyaiooiayk/Ipython/README.md

 - Update a to a specific module version: `scikit-learn==0.24.1 –upgrade`
 - How to revert to an older version: first `pip uninstall scikit-learn` then `pip install scikit-learn==0.18.2`

-# How to run a specific environment within your jupyter notebook
+## How to activate a specific env within your jupyter notebook
 - All command lines were taken form this [Ref#1](https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084) and [Ref#2](https://janakiev.com/blog/jupyter-virtual-envs/)
 - Let us assume we have a number of different virtual environments in our machine and we’d like to remind ourself what these are.
 Type on the console: `conda env list` and hopefully more than one virt env will be shown.
 Now let us assume I'd like to use one of them in my Jupyter notebook.
 - Activate your virtual environment: `conda activate my_specific_virt_env_name`